QuakeMigrate/QuakeMigrate/README.md

 Contributing to QuakeMigrate
 ----------------------------
 Contributions to QuakeMigrate are welcomed.
-The first stop should be to reach out, either directly or—preferably—via the GitHub Issues panel, to discuss the proposed changes.
-Next, simply fork the QuakeMigrate repository, make your changes/add your new contribution, then make a [pull request](https://help.github.com/articles/about-pull-requests/).
+Whether you have identified a bug or would like to request a new feature, your first stop should be to reach out, either directly or—preferably—via the GitHub Issues panel, to discuss the proposed changes.
+Once we have had a chance to scope out the proposed changes you can proceed with making your contribution following the instructions in our [contributions guidelines](https://github.com/QuakeMigrate/QuakeMigrate/blob/master/CONTRIBUTING.md).

 Bug reports, suggestions for new features and enhancements, and even links to projects that have made use of QuakeMigrate are most welcome.

-See our [contributions page](https://github.com/QuakeMigrate/QuakeMigrate/blob/master/CONTRIBUTING.md) for more information.

 Contact
 -------